liviambmiranda/Governance_VBE_VE/Empirical_Analysis/README.md

   - [Access the code here.](./Hypotheses)

 - **Common Method Bias**:
-  - Analyzes definitions used in the questionnaire to identify potential bias.
+  - Analyses definitions used in the questionnaire to identify potential bias.
   - Employs sentiment analysis techniques.
   - [Access the code here.](./Sentiment_Analysis)